X86-64: DragonFly BSD

 and continued during Google Summer of Code 2008 and SoC 2009.
-The first official release to contain x86-64 support was version 2.4.
+The first official release to contain x86-64 support was version 2.4 from 2009.

 FreeBSD

 FreeBSD first added x86-64 support under the name "amd64" as an experimental architecture in 5.1-RELEASE in June 2003.
 It was included as a standard distribution architecture as of 5.2-RELEASE in January 2004.
 Since then, FreeBSD has designated it as a Tier 1 platform.
 The 6.0-RELEASE version cleaned up some quirks with running x86 executables under amd64, and most drivers work just as they do on the x86 architecture.
 Work is currently being done to integrate more fully the x86 application binary interface (ABI), in the same manner as the Linux 32-bit ABI compatibility currently works.

 NetBSD

 x86-64 architecture support was first committed to the NetBSD source tree on June 19, 2001.
 As of NetBSD 2.0, released on December 9, 2004, NetBSD/amd64 is a fully integrated and supported port.

 32-bit code is still supported in 64-bit mode, with a netbsd-32 kernel compatibility layer for 32-bit syscalls.
 The NX bit is used to provide non-executable stack and heap with per-page granularity (segment granularity being used on 32-bit x86).